katyachemistry/PLI_prediction/README.md

 2. Make a copy of the notebook to your own Google Drive:
     - Click on `File` -> `Save a copy in Drive`.

-3. Follow the instructions within the notebooks to run the cells and train the model or predict possibilities of protein-ligand interactions.
+3. Follow the instructions within the notebooks to run the cells and train the model.

 - **Make a prediction**